find your perfect postgrad program

 A common route for many students is to apply for funding and scholarships from one of the seven United Kingdom research councils.
 Funding and applications are usually handled by universities and not by direct application, although checking with your applicable research council is advisable.
 And please note that as implied by the name, research council funding is usually limited to research students.

-The seven UK research councils are:
+The seven UK research councils are now grouped under UK Research and Innovation (UKRI) and are:

 • Arts & Humanities Research Council (AHRC)